webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Visual diagrams depicting the steps or processes involved in a task or workflow, aiding in understanding and optimizing procedures.
 - **Integration**
   - Combining individual components or modules into a functioning system, ensuring seamless communication and data exchange.
-- **Integration Testing**
-  - Testing the functionality and compatibility of different modules or components after they have been integrated into a system.
 - **Lessons Learned**
   - Capturing and analyzing valuable insights gained from project experiences, both successful and unsuccessful, to improve future projects.
 - **Pareto Diagram (80/20 Rule)**
   - A graphical representation highlighting that a small percentage of factors (e.g., 20%) often contributes to a large majority of the effects (e.g., 80%).
 Used to prioritize issues or areas for improvement.
-- **Performance Testing**
-  - Evaluating the system's ability to handle expected load and stress, ensuring it meets performance requirements under various conditions.
 - **Prevention**
   - Taking proactive measures to avoid problems or issues before they occur, minimizing risks and disruptions.
-- **Regression Testing**
-  - Re-testing previously tested functionality after changes or updates to ensure they haven't introduced new bugs or regressions.
 - **Rework**
   - Correcting errors or deficiencies in work that has already been completed, leading to additional time and resource costs.
-- **Run Charts**
-  - Visualizing data points over time to identify trends, patterns, and potential areas for improvement.
-- **Smoke Testing**
-  - Basic testing to verify that the core functionalities of a system are working before more in-depth testing begins.
 - **Scope**
   - project scope: boundaries of project.
 Outlines what work will and won't be done.
   - Deliverables, Task/Activities, Timeline/Milestones, Budget, Quality Standards, Resource, Exclusions.